plant42/dropwizard-cookie-authprovider/README.md

 dropwizard-cookie-authprovider
 ==============================

-Injectable Dropwizard auth provider for specifying a cookie to carry an authentication token
+Injectable Dropwizard auth provider for specifying a cookie to carry an authentication token based on BasicAuthProvider